 (3) Theorem 1.1 still holds for disconnected groups, namely, we may allow K to have finitely many connected components.
-In this case, we use the asymptotic K_0 -support for $AS_K(X)$, where K_0 is the identity component of K.
+In this case, the same proof works by using the asymptotic K_0 -support of X regarded as a K_0 -module, where K_0 is the identity component of K.